AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 * If the MO (DELIVER_SM PDU) doesn't appear in the traces, the problem is on the provider side.
 They will have to do troubleshooting on their platform.

 * If the DELIVER_SM PDU appears, check that it's acknowledged by Adobe Campaign with a successful DELIVER_SM_RESP PDU (code 0).
-This RESP guarantees that all the processing logic has been applied by Campaign (auto reply and blacklist/whitelist).
+This RESP guarantees that all the processing logic has been applied by Adobe Campaign (auto reply and blacklist/whitelist).
 If it's not the case, search for an error message in the MTA logs.

 * If automatic replies are enabled, check that the SUBMIT_SM has been sent to the provider.
 If not, it's guaranteed to find an error message in the MTA logs.